marrink-lab/MDVoxelSegmentation/README.rst

     ## Create an empty `selections.inp` and add the following lines, the selection
     ##  syntax should always be one line and directly follow its header description.

-    # It is not bad to include the linkers also in the headgroups, but this is often
+    # It is not bad to include the linkers in the headgroups as well, but this is often
     #  not important.
     [charmm_heads]
     (name N P C12 C11 O11 O12 O13 O14)